unicogr/LabHacks/docs_local/source/index.rst

 3. **pRF**: This section provides a guide to computing population receptive fields using the `prfpy <https://prfpy.readthedocs.io/en/latest/>`_ package, a simple and clear python package for visual field mapping.

-4. **References**: This section provides a list of references cited in the tutorials, as well as additional resources for further reading.

 .. raw:: html